 Seward is similar to many Alaska coastal towns, in that it is located at the end of the highway system.
-In this case, it's the Seward Highway, Alaska’s only federally designated All-American Road.
-About 120 miles south of Anchorage, visitors can rent a car to enjoy the drive south, or the Alaska Railroad (provide link) has daily service in the summer.
-There are also two bus lines with daily service and a small local airport for private charters.
-No matter what your preference for travel, you are well served.
+In this case, it's the Seward Highway, one of two federally designated All-American Roads in Alaska.
+About 120 miles south of Anchorage, visitors can rent a car to enjoy the drive south or take the Alaska Railroad's daily service in the summer.
+There are also bus lines with daily service and a small local airport for private charters.

 1.)
 Exit Glacier

-A must for everyone coming to Seward is a visit Exit Glacier.
-A part of Kenai Fjords National Park, the glacier is the only section of the park and the Harding Ice Field accessible by road.
-Located 12 miles west of the Seward Highway, the paved road is open seasonally, from about May 15 through September each year.
+A must for everyone coming to Seward is a visit to Exit Glacier.
+A part of Kenai Fjords National Park, the glacier is the only section of the park accessible by road.
+Located 12 miles west of the Seward Highway, the paved road is open seasonally, from about May through September each year.
 Park entrance and parking are free, and the hike to the face of the glacier is easy.
-The Harding Icefield Trailfor the adventurous and hardy, is a seven-mile trail.
+The approximately 7-mile Harding Icefield Trail is for the adventurous and hardy.
 It's usually snow free by mid-July, so plan on gaiters (to cover your boots and lower legs) and snowshoes earlier in the season or at higher elevations.
 The trail provides a 2,200-foot rise for some spectacular views of the valley, mountains and icefield.
-Guided tours onto the icefield can be arranged through Exit Glacier Guides.
-If a flying adventure over the glacier is what you desire, contact Scenic Mountain Air (800-478-1449).
-With nearly 20 years of service in the greater Seward area, they know the perfect aerial locations for photographic shots of glaciers, mountains and wildlife (bears feasting on spawning salmon, for example).
-Just off the road to Exit Glacier is Sourdough Sunrise B & B (907-224-3600), a craftsman-style three-room lodge owned by longtime Alaskans.
-Richard and Sue Schmidt serve to-die-for sourdough pancakes, made from a "Beauregard" sourdough starter brought to Alaska by explorers in 1905.
+Guided tours onto the icefield of flightseeing tours can be arranged.

 2.)
 Seward Small Boat Harbor